 How to Increase the Chances of a Successful Recovery of Your Data!

-How to the heads of a hard drive work?
+How do the heads of a hard drive work?

-Powering off your desktop computer or hard drive when your hard drive first starts having problems or stops recognizing is the number one thing you can do to increase the chances of a successful recovery of your data.
+Powering off your desktop computer or hard drive when your hard drive first starts having problems or stops recognizing is the number one thing you can do to increase the chance of a successful recovery of your data.
 Too many people continue messing with their hard drives.
 They give it to a friend, computer shop or IT guy to attempt recovery.
-These mistakes often lead to complete data loss from a hard drive that would have otherwise been recoverable by a high quality and specialized data recovery company.
+These mistakes often lead to complete data loss from a hard drive that would have otherwise been recoverable File Savers.

 Data Recovery Professional VS Computer Shop or IT guy

 Data recovery is a very specialized process.
 A true data recovery engineer is like a brain surgeon.
-He uses specialized techniques, equipment and tools that are designed to work with your damaged, failed hard drive.
+He uses specialized techniques, equipment and tools that are designed to work with your dead, damaged or failed hard drive.

 Computer shops typically only replace broken parts on computers to get them working again.
 They also remove viruses so that your computer will continue to work the way its supposed to.
-If your hard drive fails a computer shop can replace your drive and reinstall the operating system but you need a data recovery specialist to recover your data.
-They do not specialize in hard drive repair or data recovery from failed hard drives.
+If your hard drive fails a computer shop can replace your HDD and reinstall the operating system but you need a specialized data recovery service to recover your data.
+Most computer shops do not specialize in recovering data from mechanically failed hard drives.
 Data recovery is the process of extracting your important files out of your failed or failing hard drive.

 Computer shops that do offer data recovery typically attempt to recovery data using basic software.
 This software is not designed to recover data from failed or failing hard drives.
 In-fact, using software to attempt recovery from a failed or failing hard drive can actually destroy any chance of a successful recovery.